-Property Management Supervisors with a lot of experience do not necessarily enjoy more money.
-Average salaries for inexperienced employees average out to around $49K, but folks who have five to 10 years of experience earn a higher median of $51K.
-Property Management Supervisors claiming one to two decades of experience make an estimated median of $59K.
-Respondents who claim more than 20 years of experience may encounter pay that doesn't quite reflect their extensive experience; these veterans report a median income of around $60K.
+Property Management Supervisors with more experience do not necessarily bring home bigger paychecks.
+In fact, experience in this field tends to impact compensation minimally.
+Salaries for inexperienced workers average out to $51K, and those with five to 10 years' experience earn a higher median of $48K.
+Property Management Supervisors claiming one to two decades of experience make an estimated median of $56K.
+Respondents who claim more than 20 years of experience may encounter pay that doesn't quite reflect their extensive experience; these veterans report a median income of around $58K.

 Related Job Salaries

 Key Stats for Property Management Supervisor